 How big is the mobile marketing industry?

 Let’s kick it off with the growth of mobile marketing.
-Last year in 2021, the global spending on mobile advertising reached an all-time high of $288B U.S. dollars.
+In 2021, the global spending on mobile advertising reached an all-time high of $288B U.S. dollars.
 But, that record is soon to be broken.
 That figure was the result of a 26.6% increase from 2020 and experts only expect the growth of mobile marketing to continue.
-The worldwide industry is projected to reach nearly $413B by 2024.
+In 2023, the worldwide industry is projected to reach $339B and nearly $413B by 2024.

-Resources predict that at the end of 2022, the United States’ mobile marketing spend will surpass $240B.
+Resources predicted that at the end of 2022, the United States’ mobile marketing spend would surpass $240B.
 That’s significantly higher than the $189B spent in 2019.
 Growth is expected to slow slightly this year (by 10.4%), but either way, it’s steadily increasing stateside.

 3. The United States is the world’s leader in mobile advertising spending